 Splunk is equipped with the advanced features which enable its customers to leverage its analytics potentiality to the maximum extent.
 Splunk has a wide range of partners who provide different services, and different apps are available through the Splunkbase app store.

-Gartner stated that there are still few setbacks associated with Splunk.
+Gartner stated that there are still a few setbacks associated with Splunk.
 Its clients are dissatisfied with the licencing model and implementation cost.
 It mainly concentrates in Core SIEM capabilities and has taken no steps to detect the specific advanced threat detection solutions.

 Investing in improving the security of an organization is essential for its growth and development in the long run.
-Data breaches cause huge damage to the organizations in terms of money and reputation.
+Data breaches cause huge damage to organizations in terms of money and reputation.
 Proper research can give you the information of both IBM QRadar and Splunk then you can select one which suits your needs better.